You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 All.
 The.
 Time.

-So we’re not going to gloss over the fact that this is a reality.
-The moodboard and inspiration and sketching process isn’t very existent.
+So we’re not going to gloss over the fact that this is a reality (in freelancing and jobs).
+The moodboard and inspiration and sketching process isn’t super long.
 The four step process basically looks like this:

 - Receive “inspirational” garment.